HaiTengZheng/collective_NOTE/C/endian.md

-# endian
+# Endian
-- little-endian     the least significant byte is written to memory firt
+- `little-endian`: the least significant byte is written to memory first.
-- big-endian        the most significant byte is written to memory firt
+- `big-endian`: the most significant byte is written to memory first.
 ```c
 int a = 0x1245A78F
 /* little-endian